eProsima/Discovery-Server/README.md

 	mp_participant = Domain::createParticipant(PParam);
 ```

-The **DiscoverySettings discovery_config** is almost the same as in
+The **DiscoverySettings discovery_config** is almost the same as in the
  [analogous UDP case](#udp-transport-code-setup-for-a-client).
 Note that here the *server_address* locator specifies
  65215 as a logical port and 9843 as a physical one.
 The reason behind this is that TCP transport was devised in order
  to allow a single TCP connection tunnel several participants traffic through it.
-In order to differenciate each
+In order to differentiate each
- participant sharing the connection a *logical port concept* was introduced.
+ participant sharing the connection, a *logical port concept* was introduced.
 The transport will understand that must
  connect to the physical port (using TCP protocol) and rely meta traffic to the logical port 65215 which is the meta
  traffic mailbox of the server we are interested in.

 A new TCPv4TransportDescriptor must be created and a physical listening port selected.
 In this case each
- HelloWorldExample instance creates a single participant thus the linked proccess ID is a suitable seed to make up a
+ HelloWorldExample instance creates a single participant thus the linked process ID is a suitable seed to make up a
  listening port number (this way each time a new client is created a different port is selected).

 ##### TCP transport code setup for a server